nus-cs2103-AY2122S2/tp/docs/team/clement0010.md

 * **New Feature**: Patient's Emergency Contact
   * What it does: It allows the user to add emergency contacts to the patient.
   * Justification: This features extend the product functionality as a health monitoring system to store patients' emergency contacts.
 Medical professionals can contact patients' next-of-kin via their emergency contact list.
   * Credits: The feature was built on top of [AddressBook Level 3 (AB3)](https://github.com/se-edu/addressbook-level3).
-Some part of the codes were adpated and modified.
+Some part of the codes were adapted and modified.

 * **New Feature**: Authentication and Encryption
   * What it does: It secures the product with a authentication system and encrypts data files with a user password.
 Medical professionals need to setup a password and authenticate to the product.